peferso/cheat-sheets/Jenkins/README.md

 ## Create a pipeline

-In my experience automating the implementation of Terraform templates with Jenkins Pipelines, if Jenkins and Terraform are installed in the same host, I found useful giving instructions to the jobs/pipelines of creating a workspace folder to store the ```.tf``` project as follows
+In my experience automating the implementation of Terraform templates with Jenkins Pipelines, if Jenkins and Terraform are installed in the same host, I found useful giving instructions to the jobs/pipelines for creating a workspace folder to store the ```.tf``` project as follows
 ```sh
 /var/lib/jenkins/workspaces/terraform-workspaces
 ```